 Nowadays the surf spots around Byron Bay can get pretty crowded, but if you go a bit further from the town there are still some nice quiet beach breaks to be found.
 Here is my list of the beaches around Byron Bay.

-Tallow Beach is on south side of Byron Bay stretches all the way from Broken Head to Cape Byron Lighthouse.
+Tallow Beach is on the south side of Byron Bay stretches all the way from Broken Head to Cape Byron Lighthouse.
 For surfing the Cozy Corner right next to the bay is one of the only places around that work on NE winds and can get really crowded on these times.

 Wategos is my favorite beach in Byron Bay itself.
 The beach is small and cozy with nice rock formations and beautiful scenery.
-And it is is not as crowded as beaches closer to town center.
+And it is is not as crowded as beaches closer to the town center.
 The surf break in here is popular with longboarders and malibu riders.

 Next beach from the Wategos towards the town center is the Pass.
 The beach is quite popular and really beautiful with green forest in the background.
 And also great spot to see the sunset!
-For surfing this beach has really nice point break.
+For surfing, this beach has really nice point break.
 The point break is really popular with longboarders and gets crowded.

 The further away you go from Byron Bay the quieter the beaches get.
-Belongil beach is the next beach up north from the town of Byron Bay.
+Belongil Beach is the next beach up north from the town of Byron Bay.
 The beach is clothing optional but the surf in here can get quite good sometimes.
 The crowd factor might be on increase though, as they are building new resorts to this area.